pablopetr/javascript-study/nodejs/expressjs/README.md

 # Project
-This project aim is about express framework.
+This project aim is to study expressjs framework.

 ### NPM
 To start this project, I ran ```` npm init ```` to create our *package.json* and document my project libraries and init repository